opendocsg/slw-judgments-backfill/2007_SGHC_140/report.md

  Exc ept with the leave of the Court hearing an applic ation for an order of c ommittal, no grounds shall be relied upon at the hearing exc ept the grounds set out in the statement under Rule 2.

 9       The DJ disagreed with the wife’s argument that c ontempt proc eedings c ould apply only to orders that required the alleged c ontemnor to do a positive ac t within a spec ified period.
 It was submitted by the wife that the anc illary order of 24 January 2005 did not require suc h a positive ac t (suc h as returning the c hild to the husband) to be done and all that the said order stated was that c are and c ontrol was given to the husband.
-The DJ held that what was required to establish c ontempt was a deliberate ac t breac hing an order of c ourt (c iting _OCM Opportunities Fund II, LP and others v Burhan Uray (alias Wong Ming Kiong) and others (No. 2)_ [2005] 3 SLR 60) and that the standard of proof in suc h proc eedings was proof beyond a reasonable doubt.
+The DJ held that what was required to establish c ontempt was a deliberate ac t breac hing an order of c ourt (c iting _OCM Opportunities Fund II, LP and others v Burhan Uray (alias Wong Ming Kiong) and others (No. 2)_ <span class="citation">[2005] 3 SLR 60</span>) and that the standard of proof in suc h proc eedings was proof beyond a reasonable doubt.
 Further, she held, the wife’s submissions ignored the fac t that the anc illary order of 24 January 2005 required her to surrender the c hild’s passport and birth c ertific ate to the husband.

 10     The DJ noted that the wife’s defenc e was her relianc e on the order of 9 Marc h 2006 made by Deputy Registrar Regina Ow, that pending the outc ome of Summons No. 3432 of 2006, the c hild was to be returned to the wife forthwith with ac c ess granted to the husband along the same terms as those set out by DJ Shobha Nair on 22 August 2005.
 The wife maintained that she had no intention of breac hing the anc illary order of 24 January 2005 as she believed or was told that she had c ustody, c are and c ontrol of the c hild by virtue of the order of 9 Marc h 2006.